 Jessica Mixon (she/her) is a Creole belle born and raised in New Orleans, Louisiana.
-J.Mix was saturated in the art and culture of the city at a very young age.
-Throughout her elementary years, she looked forward to participating in schools plays and recitals.
-J.Mix also grew up with multiple pianos in her household and took that to her advantage to learn how to play by ear.
-Although Hurricane Katrina destroyed those pianos, the skills and musical attributes she acquired from the instruments have not been forgotten.
+Growing up in the Big Easy, J.Mix was enriched in the art and culture of the city at a very young age.
+During her elementary days, she looked forward to participating in plays and recitals during the school year.
+When she was not participating arts-related extra-curricular activities, she played sports.
+J.Mix grew up with two pianos in her family home and took advantage to learn how to play piano by ear.
+Unfortunately, Hurricane Katrina destroyed both pianos, but the skills and musical attributes she acquired have not been forgotten.

-J.Mix caught the musical theater bug when she was cast as a replacement for a small role in Crescent City Lights Youth Theater’s production of The Dream on Royal Street in 2006.
-Her life was forever changed when she met the original Grammy-award winning composer of the musical, Alan Menken, who took a special trip to see the show during the run.
-From that moment on, her love for the stage was affirmed.
-J.Mix went on to attend St. Mary’s Dominican High School and quickly became an active thespian in the school's drama club and musicals.
-In addition, she performed in productions throughout the NOLA area whilst attending school.
+J.Mix caught the musical theatre bug when she was cast as a replacement for the small role in Crescent City Lights Youth Theater’s production of The Dream on Royal Street in 2006.
+Her life was forever changed when she met the highly acclaimed composer of the musical, Alan Menken, who came to New Orleans to attend the show during the run.
+From that point on, her love for the stage was set in stone.
+J.Mix went on to attend St. Mary’s Dominican High School and became an active thespian in the school musicals.
+She found time to perform in shows throughout the New Orleans area outside of class, which jumpstarted her career after graduation.

-In 2010, J.Mix began attending Loyola University New Orleans for Music - Vocal Performance.
-In the Fall of her Sophomore year, she landed the role of “Judas” in Loyola Theater's Big Easy Award winning production of "Godspell."
-J.Mix also performed with Loyola Opera and was featured as “Paquette” in Candide and “Papagena” in The Magic Flute.
+In 2010, J.Mix began her Music program at Loyola University New Orleans for Vocal Performance.
+She soon herself involved in the theatrical productions.
+In her Sophomore year, she landed the role of “Judas” in Big Easy award-winning production of Godspell with Loyola Theater.
+J.Mix was also featured as “Paquette” in Candide and “Papagena” in The Magic Flute with Loyola Opera.
 By graduation, J.Mix had over thirty productions under her belt and a solid foundation to further her performance career.